Do you know where your pet's identification tag is? The most common reason pets are not found is they have no identification.

 - Any pet can get lost…even yours!
 That’s why your pet needs to wear its tag!

-Pursuant to Board of Health Ordinance, Article X, Section 601 every dog and cat older than 4 (four) months residing in Lake County must be vaccinated against rabies and be registered.
+Pursuant to Lake County Code of Ordinances (find here), every dog and cat older than 4 (four) months residing in Lake County must be vaccinated against rabies and be registered.
 The completed registration form and fee must be submitted by the owner or caretaker of each animal at the time of rabies vaccination, or within a maximum time period of 30 (thirty) days after the vaccination.
 The period of pet registration submitted (1 to 3 years) must agree with that noted on the vaccination certificate you will receive from the veterinarian.

 Dog and cat rabies tag fees are as follows: